 Even if a driver is cleared of any criminal wrong-doing in a pedestrian collision, they could still have civil liability.
 Families who wish to pursue a civil case after a pedestrian crash will want to meet with a compassionate Fargo pedestrian crash lawyer to determine if a valid legal case might exist.

 Under civil laws, drivers are negligent if they do not act in a manner that a reasonably prudent person in their position would have acted.
 For example, a reasonably prudent person would stop at a crosswalk when pedestrians are present or would not get behind the wheel after drinking.
 If the plaintiff’s attorney can prove that the defendant acted negligently, they may be found liable for the plaintiff’s damages.

 Drivers and pedestrians alike should be extra cautious to keep their spooky holiday fun and safe.
 Excited kids, reduced vision from masks, dark-colored costumes, pedestrians out at dusk, and even alcohol use by pedestrians make this day of the year potentially deadly.
 Children, parents, drivers, and pedestrians should all remember these tips to keep their celebrations safe:

 Unfortunately, even if you are extremely careful and ensure that your kids are as well, drivers may not be.

 Call a Pedestrian Crash Lawyer in Fargo for Help

 Whether you or your child were injured in a pedestrian accident on Halloween or any other day the year, you need the legal support of an attorney who has successfully helped clients in your shoes.
-Contact one of our experienced personal injury attorneys, Tim O’Keeffe, Tatum O’Brien, or Sara Monson by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free at 877-235-8002 to schedule your consultation.
+Contact one of our experienced personal injury attorneys, Tim O’Keeffe, Tatum O’Brien, or Sara Monson by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free at 877-235-8002 to schedule your consultation.